2025 Portuguese legislative election: Liberal Initiative

+Chega

+Despite facing no challenges to his leadership, André Ventura's re-elections as party leader were deemed invalid by the Constitutional Court, following complaints filed by party members regarding illegal formal and procedural acts, with the party's January 2023 leadership convention being invalidated.
+In response, a new convention was held in January 2024, but this too was ruled as invalid by the Court in March 2025.

 Date

 According to the Portuguese Constitution, an election must be called between 14 September and 14 October of the year that the legislature ends.
 The election is called by the President of Portugal but is not called at the request of the Prime Minister; however, the President must listen to all of the parties represented in Parliament and the election day must be announced at least 60 days before the election.
 If an election is called during an ongoing legislature (dissolution of parliament) it must be held at least after 55 days.
 Election day is the same in all multi-seats constituencies, and should fall on a Sunday or national holiday.
 In normal circumstances, the next legislative election would, therefore, have taken place no later than 8 October 2028, but it was called early for 18 May 2025.

 The President of Portugal has the power to dissolve the Assembly of the Republic by his/her own will.
 Unlike in other countries, the President can refuse to dissolve the parliament at the request of the Prime Minister or the Assembly of the Republic and all the parties represented in Parliament.
 If the Prime Minister resigns, the President can appoint a new Prime Minister after listening to all the parties represented in Parliament and then the government program must be subject to discussion by the Assembly of the Republic, whose members of parliament may present a motion to reject the upcoming government, or dissolve Parliament and call new elections.